codio/knowledge/source/instructors/teaching/grading/grading.rst

 - **Assign Grade** - Manually review student projects and assign a grade.
 - **Grading Moderation** - Other instructors review grades already assigned to monitor grading consistency.
 - **Grading Rubric** - A two-dimensional grid that provides grading guidance for manually assessing a coding project.
-- **LMS Gradebook Sycnhronization** - Ensures that when grades are released, the data is automatically passed to any LTI enabled LMS platform such as Moodle, Blackboard and Canvas.
+- **LMS Gradebook Synchronization** - Ensures that when grades are released, the data is automatically passed to any LTI enabled LMS platform such as Moodle, Blackboard and Canvas.

 Grading process
 ---------------